JvanKatwijk/terminal-DAB-xxx/README.md

 	Jan van Katwijk (J.vanKatwijk@gmail.com)
 	Lazy Chair Computing

-The dab-cmdline software is made available under the GPL-2.0.
+The dab-xxx-cli software is made available under the GPL-2.0.
 The dab-cmdline program uses a number of GPL-ed libraries, all rights gratefully acknowledged. dab-cmdline is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.